Low Sodium Pizza Crust Recipe (No Salt Added)

 - Garlic – I use fresh, but you can also use garlic powder if you don’t have fresh cloves

-- Italian Seasoning Blend: usually has thyme, basil, rosemary, parsley, etc. I love this bright and flavorful Italian season mix which brings this amazing pizza dough to life.
+- Italian Seasoning Blend: usually has thyme, basil, rosemary, parsley, etc.

 One of the Best Low Sodium Pantry Recipes